 - Are there any alternatives to placing this employee on paid administrative leave?

 On a case by case basis, the employer should consider whether there are any alternatives to placing an employee on paid administrative leave.
 Thinking back to the purpose of paid administrative leave, can the employer address the situation without removing the employee from the workplace?
 Can the employer request that the employee take voluntary paid leave?
 Can the employer place the employee in a different work location on a temporary basis pending the conclusion of an investigation?
+Can the employer require the employee to telework?
 These alternatives may achieve the employer’s goal without raising adverse employment action questions.

 If you have any questions about this issue, please contact our Los Angeles, San Francisco, Fresno, Sacramento, or San Diego office.

 Taswell v.
 Regents of University of California (2018) 23 Cal.App.5th 343, 365 (placement on paid leave pending investigation and, that same day, informed contract would not be renewed constitute adverse employment actions).